This post is part of the DWD Etiquette Q&A series, where I answer my reader’s questions.

 Question submitted by Nicole (Chicago)

 I would like to do boxed invitations with a starfish in each one (for decoration) along with the information we have (hotel, airport).
-We are getting married May 2014 and I am looking to send out the invitations sometime in the next month or two.
+We are getting married in May and I am looking to send out the invitations sometime in the next month or two – which is over a year in advance.

 I was wondering if that is too early?
 This is all close family and I want them to have enough time to look for flights and plan time off work.
 I really don’t want to do save-the-dates for it since I plan on spending more money to mail the box invitations and I don’t feel that it is necessary for us to do that.
 Am I wrong about this?